Measurement-altered Ising quantum criticality: Protocol with -basis measurements

 Eqs.~\eqref{sigma_nice} and \eqref{fsimple} capture coarse-grained spin-spin correlations for general measurement outcomes, though for deeper insight we now explicitly examine some special cases.

 For a uniform measurement outcome (e.g., $s_j = +1$ for all $j$) giving constant $m(x) \equiv m_{\rm const}$, Eq.~\eqref{sigma_nice} simplifies to

 consistent with the result found in Refs.~\onlinecite{mccoy_1980} and \onlinecite{CABRA_1994} in the limit $|x-x'|\gg a$ and to $O(u^2)$.
 Remarkably, the defect line in this post-selection sector yields an $O(u^2)$ change in the scaling dimension of the $\sigma$ field compared to the canonical result in Eq.~\eqref{sigma_standard}.
 We confirm this change using infinite DMRG simulation reported in Fig.~\ref{fig_uniform_dmrg}$(a,b)$: with both paramagnetic and critical ancilla, the scaling dimension of the $\sigma$ field, $\Delta_{\sigma}(u)$, exceeds $1/8$ when $u \neq 0$, as is particularly clear at $u \geq 0.3$.
-The enhancement is quite similar for the paramagnetic and critical cases, as expected given that $m_j$ is only slightly larger in the latter [see black dashed line in Fig.~\ref{fig_examplesDW}$(c,d)$].
+The fact that the scaling dimension increases (rather than decreases) with $u$ is consistent with the fact that in this case the $e^{-H_m/2}$ non-unitary implements weak measurement in the $X$ basis---thereby naturally suppressing $Z$ correlations.
+The scaling-dimension enhancement is quite similar for the paramagnetic and critical cases, as expected given that $m_j$ is only slightly larger in the latter [see black dashed line in Fig.~\ref{fig_examplesDW}$(c,d)$].
 Figure~\ref{fig_fit_dmrg} shows the dependence of the numerically extracted power-law exponent $\alpha$ as a function of $u^2$, revealing a linear dependence in agreement with Eq.~\eqref{sigma_dim}.
 The linear fit also allows us to extract a value $\kappa=-1.12$; note that $\kappa m_{\rm const}>0$---ensuring that $\Delta_{\sigma}(u)$ increases with $u$ in the presence of the defect line as observed in our numerical simulations.

 Next we examine a measurement outcome $\ket{\tilde s} = \ket{\cdots \uparrow \uparrow \uparrow \downarrow \downarrow \downarrow \cdots}$ with a domain wall.
 This outcome yields nearly uniform $m_j$---see black dashed lines in Figs.~\ref{fig_examplesDW}$(c,d)$---except for a window around the domain wall where it approximately vanishes.
 We model the associated continuum $m(x)$ profile as